cschuyle/cheatsheets/mac-setup.md

+## Ooooh I got a new mac

+Now I get to set all the stuff up

 ### Settings / Keyboard

 - Repeat speed and delay all the way to the right
 - Shortcuts / Services - remove cmd-shift-A for man page

 ### Finder config
 - Add home directory to Finder sidebar